Chowwyie2/Game-Of-Set/README.md

 ## Possible Improvements

-The hint system has some room for improvement.
-It is currently set so the player can use as many hints as they want, leading them to possibly cheating.
-If a limit of 3 selection hints were used, the game would be more balanced.
-Also, the selection hints used in multiplayer mode can be unfair because a player can take advantage of the selection hints.
+The selection hints used in multiplayer mode can be unfair because a player can take advantage of the selection hints.
 Other improvements include smoother card draw and select animations.

 ## Technologies Used